Published in Criminal Law by Chris Eskew on March 15, 2024.

 Generally, you can pay a cash bond online or in-person via:

 There is often a small administrative fee that you must pay as well.
-Please note that due to COVID-19, some districts in Indiana are currently limiting payments to the online method only.
+Check with your local district in Indiana to confirm which payment methods are accepted.

-What Is a Surety Bond and How Does it Work?
+What Is a Surety Bond for Jail and How Does it Work?

 A surety bond for jail serves as a guarantee for the court that the defendant will fulfill their obligations.
-Unlike a cash bond where you pay the court directly, with a surety bond, you enlist the help of a bail bond company, which acts as a surety, covering the defendant’s bail amount in full.
+Unlike a cash bond where you pay the court directly, a surety bond is one in which you enlist the help of a bail bond company.
+That bail bond company acts as a surety, covering the defendant’s bail amount in full.

 The Indiana Department of Insurance oversees the bail bonds industry within the state.
 Reputable bondsmen complete many steps to become a bail agent in the state.